redsparrow98/Assignment-1---PokeNav/readme.txt

 *Nat

 Created another function for this module of the program.
+Description of the function:
-The function asks for name of the Pokemon and the type of the pokemon, I decided to capitalize the type input due to the assignment specifications stating that this input is case sensitive and i wanted to ensure to avoid any errors in case input is not capitalized.
+- The function asks for name of the Pokemon and the type of the pokemon, I decided to capitalize the type input due to the assignment specifications stating that this input is case sensitive and i wanted to ensure to avoid any errors in case input is not capitalized.

-I then created a conditional to check for the users type input and based on that i created a print output to the user to show them the weaknesses and strengths against other types f Pokemons
+- Then the function runs a conditional to check for the users type input and based on the user type it prints output to the user to show them the weaknesses and strengths against other types f Pokemons

-I used below given guide on the the Types.
+- As part of error handling if the user inputted type doesn't match any of the criteria it prints an error message and returns to main menu.

+type strength rules:
 # Fire-types are weak against Water-types and strong against Grass-types
 # Water-types are weak against Grass-types and strong against Fire-types
 # Grass-types are weak against Fire-types and strong against Water-types